 - Line a large baking sheet with parchment paper.

-- Roll or scoop the meat mixture into walnut-sized balls and place on the baking sheet.
+- Roll or scoop the meat mixture into balls and place on the baking sheet.

 - Bake for 20 minutes or until golden brown and cooked through. ** see notes